 Pricing: Personal (Free), Plus ($6.70/month/user), Pro ($12.50/month/user), Enterprise (Contact sales)

 Managing a remote team isn’t the same as managing an onsite team.
 You need the right technology, resources, and tools to keep collaboration consistent and easy.
-With communication tools like Chanty or code management tools like GitHub, your technical team can organize in a way that location will never be a challenge.
+With communication tools like Chanty or code management tools like GitHub, your in house or outsourced technical team can organize in a way that location will never be a challenge.

 The first step to choosing the right working tools is understanding your team’s dynamics and needs.
 Then it is all about getting started!